Italy threatens to block NGO migrant rescues

 Italy’s EU ambassador, Maurizio Massari, also met the EU’s migration commissioner, Dmitris Avramopoulos, on Wednesday to deliver the same message.

-"The ambassador highlighted that … under the current circumstances, it is difficult for our authorities to allow further disembarkations of migrants,” another Italian official told DPA.
+"The ambassador highlighted that … under the current circumstances, it is difficult for our authorities to allow further disembarcations of migrants,” another Italian official told DPA.

-Avramopoulos later told the Ansa news agency: “Italy is right in saying that the (migrant) situation on the central Mediterranean route is unsustainable”.
+Avramopoulos later told the Ansa news agency: “Italy is right in saying that the situation on the central Mediterranean route is unsustainable”.

 He said on Twitter that EU states “must deliver” help to Italy on the basis of recent summit conclusions.

-Natasha Bertaud, a Commission spokeswoman on migration, told Ansa that Italy must respect international law and that NGOs must be given a chance to prepare for any changes in Italian policy.
+Natasha Bertaud, a Commission spokeswoman on migration, told Ansa that Italy should respect international law and that NGOs must be given a chance to prepare for any changes in Italian policy.

-The International Convention for the Safety of Life at Sea says people in distress at sea must be rescued and put on shore “as soon as reasonably practicable”, making Italy and its islands responsible for those leaving from Libya.
+The International Convention for the Safety of Life at Sea says people in distress must be rescued and put on shore “as soon as reasonably practicable”, making Italy and its islands responsible for those leaving from Libya.

 International NGOs Medecins Sans Frontieres, Save the Children, and SOS Mediterranee as well as Maltese, German, and Spanish NGOs such as Migrant Offshore Aid Station, Sea Watch, Sea Eye, Jugend Rettet and Pro-Activa Open Arms could be affected by the move.